Shocking photos from the center of Hurricane Beryl, which caused destruction and left people dead in the Caribbean – 2024-07-03 03:24:29

 “The climate crisis is going from bad to worse and faster than expected,” he told the AFP on the evening of Monday 1 July, stressing that this requires “much more ambitious climate action by governments and businesses”.

-St Vincent and the Grenadines also suffered “catastrophic winds and life-threatening storm surges” leaving devastation, devastation and at least one death, according to Prime Minister Ralph Gonsalves, who said there could be “more casualties.”
+St Vincent and the Grenadines also suffered “catastrophic winds and life-threatening storm surges” leaving devastation, devastation and at least one death, according to Prime Minister Ralph Gonsalves, who said there might be “more casualties.”

 The NHC forecast storm surges along the southern coasts of Puerto Rico and Hispaniola, which include the Dominican Republic and Haiti.